KevinAndrewHudnall/Information-and-the-living-tree-of-life/README.md

 Used in **Figure E1** of the manuscript to characterize the multifractal geometry of observer-relative paths through the tree of life.

+### `Statistical_Confirmation.m`

+Runs multiple full-system simulations to verify the statistical representativeness of key crosspath quantities reported in the manuscript.
+- For each run, constructs a multifractal tree and samples `n` leaf paths
+- Computes `nchoosek(n, 2)` pairwise comparisons per run
+- For each comparison:
+  - Identifies the most recent common ancestor (MRCA)
+  - Computes crosspath entropy (H), mutual information (I), and information distance (d)
+  - Solves the dilation equation and classifies the solution (real/imaginary)
+- Tallies proportions of:
+  - Coherent (d > 0) vs. divergent (d < 0) comparisons
+  - Real vs. imaginary solutions to the dilation equation
+  - Convergent, unresolved, and indeterminant cases
+- Repeats this process across multiple runs (e.g., 10)
+- Outputs the mean and standard deviation of all relevant proportions

+**Warning:** This script is computationally intensive and may require long runtime and high memory.
+It should be run on a workstation with multiple CPU cores and adequate RAM.

+Used to confirm the validity of statistics shown in Figures 10–12 in the manuscript.

 - Tunable parameters: `Chunk_Size`, `MaxOffspring`, `MaxGens`, and convergence `Tolerance`
 - Core script behind large-scale analyses and Figures 6–10 in the manuscript